The tongue-specific proteome

 Figure 2.
 An interactive network plot of the tongue enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of tongue enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 4 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

 Tongue shares most group enriched gene expression with skeletal muscle.
-It also shares group enriched gene expression with heart, skin, lymphoid tissue and esophagus - all of which represent different structures found in tongue.
+It also shares group enriched gene expression with the heart, skin, lymphoid tissue and esophagus - all of which represent different structures found in the tongue.

 Tongue anatomy and function